ENQUIRE NOW

 图片

-At Huili School Nantong, we help pupils to better understand the intrinsic connections between mathematical knowledge through a well-designed mathematics curriculum which, in turn, leads to logical thinking about mathematical knowledge itself and further enhances abstract posturing and deep-thinking skills.
+At Hiba Academy Nantong, we help pupils to better understand the intrinsic connections between mathematical knowledge through a well-designed mathematics curriculum which, in turn, leads to logical thinking about mathematical knowledge itself and further enhances abstract posturing and deep-thinking skills.

 In our daily lessons, teachers lead pupils to explore the 'past lives' of mathematical knowledge through advanced teaching methods and guided, inquiry-based and interactive learning.